 Learn how to be more open-minded today with these practical and effective exercises.
-Then once you’ve cracked that rigid mind of yours open, go on to part two for things to incorporate into your life to keep it from closing and stay tuned for our next Unconventional Monthly on how to change other people’s minds.
+Then once you’ve cracked that rigid mind of yours open, go on to part two for how keep it open and stay tuned for our next Unconventional Monthly on how to change other people’s minds.

 Those who can’t change their minds can’t change anything.George Bernard Shaw